Communication and Media Studies Major (COMM)

 DEGREE TYPE: BACHELOR OF ARTS (BA)

-PROGRAM CONTACT: ASSOCIATE PROFESSOR SUSAN DUMMER
+PROGRAM CONTACT: PROFESSOR SUSAN DUMMER

 |Core Courses||15 hours|